MatthiasLiszt/ConLangBase/README.md

 NOTE: This is an absolute beginners project

-LICENSE: I plan to put it under the same license as projects made
-	in the Free Code Camp Community.
-Currently I do not know which license they use.

 PURPOSE: * encouraging absolute beginners, newbies etc.
 		to contribute and participate in their first github project